rches/technical_paymerang/README.md

 ## Wins

-We never went off the rails
+I never went off the rails or too deep into a rabbit hole

-We thought through actual problems
+I was able to think through actual problems as they came up

-We solved for the problem given
+I solved for the problem given

 ## Deltas

 Planning out a project has always felt like a weak spot, and in realizing last minute that I wanted to add a feature, it showed.
+This is an area that I want to learn more to become better.

 ## Journal Notes